San Joaquin County Partition Attorney

 In the legal case of Bank of Ukiah v.
 Rice, 143 Cal.
 265 (1904), the issue was whether a partition of real property could be made without the consent of all the owners.
 The case involved a dispute between the Bank of Ukiah and the Rice family over a parcel of land that was owned by both parties.
 The Bank of Ukiah wanted to partition the land, but the Rice family objected, arguing that the partition could not be made without their consent.
 The court ultimately ruled that a partition could be made without the consent of all the owners, as long as the partition was made in good faith and in accordance with the law.
 The court also held that the Bank of Ukiah had acted in good faith and that the partition was valid.

-Contact our Team of Experienced Partition Lawyers Serving the San Joaquin County County in the County of San Joaquin, California.
+Contact our Team of Experienced Partition Lawyers Serving San Joaquin County, California

 Call Talkov Law to discuss having your legal fees paid from the proceeds of sale of your property and no money down